mah0001/metadata-editor-docs-v2/documenting_image.md

 - **`keywords`**: Keywords (terms or phrases) to express the subject of the image.
 Keywords do not have to be taken from a controlled vocabulary.

 - **`sceneCodes`** The `sceneCodes` describe the scene of a photo content.
-The [IPTC Scene-NewsCodes](http://cv.iptc.org/newscodes/scene) controlled vocabulary (published under a Creative Commons Attribution (CC BY) 4.0 license) should be used, where a scene is represented as a string of 6 digits.<br>
+The [IPTC Scene-NewsCodes](http://cv.iptc.org/newscodes/scene) controlled vocabulary (published under a Creative Commons Attribution (CC BY) 4.0 license) should be used, where a scene is represented as a string of 6 digits.

   | code  | Label            | Description                       |
   |:-----:|:----------------:|-----------------------------------|